Fast adoption

 Teams

-Timen gives small teams a simple way to track time, review the week in one place, understand where hours went, and turn billable work into invoices without building a bigger process around it.
+Timen gives small teams a simple way to track time, review the week in one place, understand where time went, and use the same data for reports, planning, or invoices when needed.

-Small teams usually need enough structure to keep billing and reporting clean, but not so much structure that time tracking starts to feel like another internal project.
+Small teams usually need enough structure to keep project time and reporting clear, but not so much structure that time tracking starts to feel like another internal project.

 Fast adoption

-People can start a timer, add time later, and keep their work tied to the right client or project without learning a complicated workflow first.
+People can start tracking, add time later, and keep their work tied to the right project, team, or client without learning a complicated workflow first.

 Shared visibility